franceme/ews-simulator/README.md

 ## Running the tests

-Tests are run as part of the build steps above, but to run them manually you can
+Tests are run as part of the build steps above, but to run them manually you can run the command:

 ```
 gradle test